mgenware/mg_msix/README.md

     en-us: Hello world
     zh-Hans: 你好世界

+  # New field added by this fork.
+  # Custom EXE name.
+  executable_file_name: my_funny_exe_name.exe

-  # Other fields should be the same as the original msix package.
+  # ------- Other fields should be the same as the original msix package. ------- #
 ```

 **Use `dart run mg_msix:create --store` (`mg_msix` instead of `msix`) to build.**